-In order to pursue a claim under California’s Lemon Law, your vehicle must still be subject to the manufacturer’s warranty when the problem arises.
+In order to pursue a claim under California’s Lemon Law, otherwise known as the Song-Beverly Consumer Warranty Act (Civ.
+Code, § 1793.2 et seq.), your vehicle must still be subject to the manufacturer’s warranty when the problem arises.
 Some manufacturers offer longer warranties than others, so you will want to make sure that you know when your warranty expires.
 If you are not sure, then we can help you interpret the terms of your warranty.

 Under California’s Lemon Law, you must give the dealership a reasonable opportunity to fix the problem in order to be eligible to file a claim.
 What constitutes a “reasonable number of attempts” can vary, depending on the defect and the circumstances involved.
 There is no set number or formula.